racheljiang310/dhl/WEEKLY.md

 ## 2. **Next Steps**
 For the upcoming week, I plan to:
-- API: how is data mapped into carts?
-Data mapped into ssds?
+- API: work on some diagrams for this
-  - hone down the data knowledge, sharing, and communication protocols
+- Simulation: Continue working on Network Switches/Docking
--  Network Switches/Docking: simple simulation?
-(Unreal Engines / Unity)
+- More Statistics & Paper Reading

 ---
 ---